Scenario Planning (Edexcel A Level Business)

 • Succession planning involves identifying and developing current employees who have the potential to move into key roles in the future

-• It is often used to preparing for the eventual retirement death or departure of the a senior executive and ensure the smooth transition of the business to the next generation of leadership
+• It is often used to preparing for the eventual retirement death or departure of a senior executive and ensure the smooth transition of the business to the next generation of leadership

-• While the process may vary depending on the specific circumstances of a business there are some key elements of succession planning
+• While the process may vary depending on the specific circumstances of a business, there are some key elements of succession planning

 Elements of Succession Planning